Heavy Smoke Seen Across North Texas As 5-Alarm Fire Burns At Foam Recycling Plant

 Chopper 11 flew over the scene near the TRE station, showing just how large the fire was.

-People in Haltom City who are downwind from the fire should shelter in place.
+At about 3 p.m., Haltom City emergency Management advised people who were downwind from the fire (southwest) to shelter in place but said there was no reason to evacuate.

+5 alarm fire at Belton and Handley Ederville.
+Please avoid the area.
+Currently, there is no need to evacuate.
+Continue to shelter in place if you're downwind (southwest) of this area (see image). @RichlandHillsPD @haltomcity @FortWorthFire @NRHfire @BedfordTXFD @DFWscanner pic.twitter.com/6rgxnD61bW

-Regional workers from the Texas Commission on Environmental Quality responded to the fire and are conducting off-site air monitoring.READ MORE: Frederick Daniels, 2nd Suspect Arrested For Murder Of Taboric Lee In Dallas Last December
+Regional workers from the Texas Commission on Environmental Quality also responded to the fire and are conducting off-site air monitoring.READ MORE: Last Week's Winter Storms Could Cost Texans $200B To $300B

+Our Dallas-Ft.
+Worth Region Office has responded to the fire at a recycling facility in Richland Hills this afternoon.
+TCEQ staff are supporting the local Incident Command by conducting air quality monitoring and assisting with water monitoring. #TakeCareOfTexas pic.twitter.com/Hl5WUMSF3T

 Drivers should avoid the area.